PejLab/Pantry/README.rst

 Installation
 ============

-It is recommended to install Pantry by cloning or downloading the repository, since you will then need to copy the project template directory for your own analysis:
+It is recommended to install Pantry by cloning or downloading the repository, since you will then need to copy the project template directory for your own analysis.
+Hold off on installing the Pantry Python package until the conda environment has been activated.

 .. code-block:: shell

    git clone https://github.com/daniel-munro/Pantry.git
-   pip3 install -e Pantry

 Code